cube3power/atsd/sql/README.md

 | test |          8.2 |
 ```

-The example below calculates hourly maximums from which the parent query computes a daily average (average hourly maximum).
+The example below calculates hourly maximum from which the parent query computes a daily average (average hourly maximum).

 ```sql
 SELECT datetime, AVG(value) AS "daily_average"
   FROM (